-Want an edge of over your competitors?
-Spend some time getting citations on industry-relevant domains... we’ve seen great results from this and integrate this strategy in every one of our campaigns.
+Want an edge over your competitors?
+Spend some time getting citations on industry-relevant domains... we’ve seen great results from this and integrated this strategy in every one of our campaigns.

 54) Overall Velocity of Reviews (native + Third-Party)

 This again is a natural ranking factor.
-If overnight you all a sudden received hundreds upon hundreds of reviews... it just wouldn’t look natural.
+If overnight you all of a sudden received hundreds upon hundreds of reviews... it just wouldn’t look natural.

 Make a habit of collecting reviews and putting systems into place to get your customers/clients to leave reviews on a regular basis.